Energy Assessment Services in the UK

 Under Part L2 of the Building Regulations 2021, all new Non-Domestic buildings must pass a Simplified Building Energy Model (SBEM) calculation.
 Some extensions, conversions and renovations may also require an SBEM calculation.

 SBEMs are used to create the BRUKL compliance document and the Energy Performance Certificate.
-They measure heat loss through the building fabric, available sunlight and air permeability.
-These are then combined with the energy required for heating, cooling, hot water, lighting and ventilation and any renewables supplying the building to measure the overall energy efficiency and carbon emission rates of buildings.
+They measure heat loss through the building fabric, sunlight exposure, and air permeability.
+These factors combine with energy required for heating and cooling.
+Hot water, lighting, ventilation, and renewable sources are also considered.
+Together, these elements determine the building’s overall energy efficiency and carbon emission rates.

-SBEM calculations are required by Building Control departments, and they are required at two stages, at design stage to check for compliance and at completion to reflect any changes that may have been made during the construction.
+Building Control departments require SBEM calculations, and they are required at two stages, at design stage to check for compliance and at completion to reflect any changes that may have been made during the construction.

 Depending on the complexity of the building we can also use Dynamic Simulation Modelling (DSM) 3D software to undertake the SBEM calculations.